Hans Mattson: Biography

 Mattson returned to Sweden as representative of the Minnesota Immigration Board in 1867 and 1868 to recruit settlers, a successful undertaking.
 He returned again several times in the 1870s as an immigrant agent for the Northern Pacific Railroad.
 These visits are described in his memoirs Reminiscences: the story of an immigrant, which were published in both English and Swedish in 1891.

 As a booster, Mattson promoted Minnesota in Sweden and Norway.
 He also promoted the state to Scandinavian immigrant communities in the Eastern U.S. Mattson recruited immigrants to Minnesota by several means.
 He wrote for Swedish American newspapers; he encouraged immigrants to write letters to friends and family in Europe, and he published pamphlets about the benefits of Minnesota.
 During the course of his life, Mattson founded several Swedish newspapers in Chicago and Minneapolis, including the Minnesota Stats Tidning.

 In 1870, Mattson was asked to run for Minnesota Secretary of State.
 Scandinavian influence in Minnesota was growing, and the Republican Party sought Swedish and Norwegian immigrants as candidates for office.
 Mattson was elected, becoming the first Swedish American elected to office in Minnesota.
-Mattson left the position in 1872, but he was re-elected and served again from 1887-1891.
+Mattson left the position in 1872, but he was re-elected and served again from 1887 to 1891.
 As a politician, Mattson promoted pan-Scandinavian unity, even though Swedish and Norwegian immigrants often were at odds.

 In between his stints as Secretary of State, Mattson lived outside the U.S. He took his family to Sweden in the spring of 1871.
 He remained in Sweden for five years as a booster.
-From 1881-1883, Mattson served as U.S. Consul General in India.
+From 1881 to 1883, Mattson served as U.S. Consul General in India.
 President James A. Garfield offered him a diplomatic post because Mattson had become one of the most prominent Swedish Americans in U.S. politics.
 Aside from these trips abroad, Mattson lived most of his later life in Minneapolis where he died in 1893.